ji-0x/dev/projects/weather_pipeline/docs/weather_pipeline_doc.md

     - Launchd
     - Github actions (using existing cron job)
 - Testing
     - Develop formal unit tests.
-Testing was done durring development, however is was unclean and adhoc.
+Testing was done during development, however is was unclean and adhoc.
 The intention here would be to create a testing folder with purpose built functions.
 - Add more locations
     - Scalability, load and batch partitioning during processing.
-    - Rate limiting
+    - Rate limiting, due to free plan and limited calls.
 - Weather History
 - Forecasts
 - Shell script to clean up logs > x days
-- Build report/s
+- Build reports and/or some analysis
-    - output pipeline metadata table
-    - output latest weather for cities of interest
-    - output hotest, coldest, wetest, etc

-## 14. Other (Notes and Comments)
+## 14. Notes and Comments
-- This Project was used as a learning exercise.
-The use of PySpark in this context for the initial volume of data (28 cities) is clearly an overkill, unless needing to process weather data for thousands or millions of locations.
+- This Project was used as a learning exercise to get more familiar with data engineering concepts, tools and techniques.
+Using PySpark for this project and initial number of locations is clearly overkill, but i still wanted to experiment with it for the sake of hands on experience.
 - Why DuckDB(OLAP) and not SQLite(OLTP)?
     - easy to use for local dev work and playing around
-    - free, no server needed
+    - free and serverless
-    - Fast with parquet
+    - Fast performance with parquet
-    - SQL support, window functions, CTEs,
+    - Good SQL support, including window functions and CTEs,